All Resources

 The term multivariate testing encompasses several other types of testing which can be analyzed and selected by a research team depending on the objective of the test.

 Full factorial testing is the first level of multivariate testing that involves dividing web traffic equally for each testing combination.
-This can be particularly useful to learn which website variation performs the best and which element had the greatest impact on achieving your optimal objective.
+This can be particularly useful to learn which website variation performs the best and which element has the greatest impact on achieving your optimal objective.
 Full factorial testing is the ideal choice for teams that want to run multiple tests due to its simplicity and straightforward methodology, but should be noted that it requires a relatively large amount of traffic and therefore may not be practical for the majority of websites and pages.

 Alternatively, partial or fractional factorial testing reveals only a fraction of the results of a multivariate test.
-In website testing, for example, these types of tests wouldn’t analyze every element on a web page but only a fraction of them.
+In website testing, for example, these types of tests wouldn’t analyze every element on a webpage but only a fraction of them.
 Partial or fractional factorial testing can be wrought with complicated mathematical equations but it typically requires less website traffic so it can be a good option for newer websites.

 How is Multivariate Testing Used in Statistics?